Parallel Programming Models

 However, compilers are not omniscient.
 Auto-vectorization might fail if the code is too complex or if there are potential data dependencies the compiler can't prove won't overlap.
 In performance-critical code, developers still often resort to using intrinsics or inline assembly to explicitly vectorize algorithms when the compiler can't do it automatically.

-To leverage multiple CPU cores, we use threads.
-A thread is the smallest unit of execution that can run concurrently with other threads while sharing the same memory space.
+To leverage multiple CPU cores, we use processes and threads.
+A thread is the smallest unit of execution that can run concurrently with other threads while sharing the memory space allocated to their process.
 Most languages offer an API for spawning threads (OS-managed threads) and some have higher-level abstractions (like thread pools or "green" user-space threads).
 The operating system's scheduler distributes time slices on CPU cores for each thread in a process.
-In a multi-core system, threads can potentially run in parallel (on different cores) – not just interleaved by time slicing.
+In a multi-core system, threads can potentially run in parallel (on different cores) — not just interleaved by time slicing.

 std::array<int, 160000> data = {0, 1, 2, /*...*/};